cwaldbieser/txamqpprovisioner/docs/install.rst

     (pyenv)$ pip install -r ./requirements.txt

-OS dependencies may vary slightly across distributions:
+OS dependencies may vary across distributions.
+Installation of these is not covered in detail here.
+An example of typical OS packages that may need to be installed might include:

 * python-devel
 * libffi-devel